Prison operator under federal scrutiny spent millions settling Tennessee mistreatment claims

 “It does certainly appear as though settling lawsuits is a cost of doing business, rather than an alarm, a wake-up call, a siren,” said Mary Price, general counsel of Families Against Mandatory Minimums, which advocated for the Trousdale investigation.

-CoreCivic, headquartered in Brentwood, Tenn., has a net worth of $1.44 billion as measured by market capitalization.
+CoreCivic, headquartered in Brentwood, Tenn., has a value of $1.44 billion as measured by market capitalization.

 Surviving inmates or grieving families have often fought for years to reach settlements.
 Some advocated publicly for their cases, speaking to news outlets and participating in demonstrations.
 But accepting a settlement generally required quieting down.
 And, typical of settlements across industries, CoreCivic did not admit any wrongdoing.